correial/correial.github.io/content/Fast Robots/Lab 1/index.md

 <figcaption>SEND_TIME_DATA Output</figcaption>

 #### Task 7
-I created a second array to store fahrenheit temperatures readings with the same length as the one used in task 6.
-Each element in both arrays (`millisArray[]` and `tempArray[]`) correspond to each other.
+I created a second array to store fahrenheit temperature readings with the same length as the one used in task 6.
+Each index in both global arrays (`millisArray[]` and `tempArray[]`) correspond to each other.
 The command `GET_TEMP_READINGS` loops through both arrays concurrently and sends each temperature reading with a time stamp.
-The notification handler parses these strings and add populate the data into two lists.
+The notification handler parses these strings and populates the data into two lists.
+Note that `GET_TEMP_READINGS` had to be added to the `cmd_types.py` file.

 ```c++
 case GET_TEMP_READINGS: {